 Alongside Go Live, Datsun also showcased the new Datsun GO facelift and GO+ as well as the brand’s flagship model, the Datsun CROSS.
 Corporate Vice President,& the global head of Datsun, Jose Roman introduced the new Datsun GO Live during a press conference at the GIIAS 2018.
 Speaking at the event, Jose said:

 We’re committed to developing personal transportation solutions to offer greater freedom and more choices to as many customers as possible.
 This idea is at the root of every car we design and every customer we serve, and the Datsun GO-live is the latest expression of this vision.”

+Although Ghandhara hasn’t officially announced which products it will be launching in Pakistan, but its widely believed to be the Go hatchback and GO+ 7-seat MPV, as both these cars have been spotted a number of times on or roads already.
 According to Ghandhara, the company is not going to bring vehicles as CBU due to heavy taxes, rather the Datsun vehicles will be assembled at their facility locally.
 Whereas sales of the first locally built Datsun vehicles are expected to begin in Pakistan within the 2019 fiscal year.

 So far the Go and GO+ units that have been testing on our roads are pre-facelift models.
 Now when Datsun has indicated that the next generation models with new design language & new platforms will be teased within a year, it will be interesting to see when actually Ghandhara is going to introduce Datsun vehicles in Pakistan and whether they will be the facelift ones or not.